marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

       c = c + 1; // only warns with -Warith-conversion
     }

+.. option:: -Wno-arith-conversion

+  Default option value for :option:`-Warith-conversion`.

-.. option:: -Warray-bounds, -Warray-bounds=n, -Wno-array-bounds
+.. option:: -Warray-bounds, -Warray-bounds=n

   This option is only active when :option:`-ftree-vrp` is active (default for :option:`-O2` and above).
 It warns about subscripts to arrays